leejoonli/code-every-day/log.md

 ## Thoughts

 Docker wasn't going well so I swapped to writing a console app in C#.
 Going back to the battleship one from one of the GA assignments.
 Forgot how to write code in C# and had to look things up.
 Wondering if I should also learn C/C++.

+# Day 154 (7/28/2022)

+## C#

+Practiced C#.

+## Thoughts

+Finished the GA battleship assignment in C#.
+There's a bug that each stat on the alien ship is set to a single random number/double instead of different ones for every alien ship.
+Not sure why it's happening or how to fix it.